 Whitehouse is a member of the Budget Committee, the Environment and Public Works Committee, the Judiciary Committee and the Finance Committee.

 He has delivered a “Time To Wake Up” floor speech every week in the Senate chamber since April 2012, notching over 200 in total, “to deliver in-depth remarks on the science of man-made climate change, its effects felt throughout the country and around the globe, and the political forces that impede climate action in Congress.”

 A Q&A and lunch will follow.
 The speech is co-sponsored by the UVA Schools of Architecture and Law.

 The lecture, made possible through a gift from University of Virginia alumni Thatcher Stone (Law ’82) and Frank Kittredge (Architecture ’78), is hosted jointly by the Schools of Architecture and Law.
-The lectureship is intended to fulfill the intellectual and educational commitments of the two schools by creating an opportunity for students to be educated in environmental policy and the National Environmental Protection Act.
+The lectureship is intended to fulfill the intellectual and educational commitments of the two schools by creating an opportunity for students to be educated in environmental policy and the National Environmental Policy Act.

 Founded in 1819, the University of Virginia School of Law is the second-oldest continuously operating law school in the nation.
 Consistently ranked among the top law schools, Virginia is a world-renowned training ground for distinguished lawyers and public servants, instilling in them a commitment to leadership, integrity and community service.